Why NZ Olive Leaf Is a Heart Health Powerhouse

 - Qabaha, K., et al. (2017).
 Oleuropein is responsible for the major anti-inflammatory effects of olive leaf extract.
 Journal of Medicinal Food, 20(3), 302–305.

 - Miles, E.A., et al. (2005).
-Differential anti-inflammatory effects of phenolic compounds from extra virgin olive oil identified in human whole blood cultures.
+Differential anti-inflammatory effects of phenolic compounds from extra virgin olive oil.
 Nutrition, 21, 389–394.

 - Visioli, F., & Galli, C. (2001).
 Antiatherogenic components of olive oil.
 Current Atherosclerosis Reports, 3, 64–67.